 What Types of Software Applications Need Cyber Security Testing?

-So, do all software applications need a cyber security test plan?
+So, do all software applications need to go through cyber security testing?
 In short - Yes!

 Here’s why it’s crucial to apply a cyber security risk assessment checklist to any software application.
 Chances are, your software or product is designed to protect sensitive data-be it personal information, passwords, patient records or financial data - within another application.
 This sensitive data can be lucrative in the wrong hands, and cybercriminals are willing to exploit any system vulnerability to capture it.
 When your system is hacked, that often leads to lost revenue, bad press and a decrease in consumer loyalty.